This post may contain affiliate links. Please read our disclosure policy.

 2. Add remaining ingredients and blend again until smooth.

 Make sure you pit the cherries before adding them to the blender (I often buy frozen so I can skip this step!).
 Make sure at least one fruit is frozen to enjoy a refreshingly cool smoothie.
-Feel free to add in a plant-based protein powder to up the protein and fiber and turn this cherry smoothie into a complete breakfast.
+Feel free to add in my homemade protein powder to up the protein and fiber and turn this cherry smoothie into a complete breakfast.

 Ingredient Swaps